 Then it’s time to make comparisons.
 Once you’ve collected all of your data, you can compare the cost of attending each school.
-This may not be a complete picture if you can’t include merit-based scholarships, outside scholarships, or government grants, but it will give you a good first step in assessing the cost of attending different private colleges.
+This may not be a complete picture if you can’t include merit-based scholarships, outside scholarships, or government grants, but it’s a good first step in assessing the cost of different private colleges.

 The Value of Private Schools

 When you consider the actual price you end up paying, private colleges may actually be a better value.
-While making your decision, consider that many private schools offer:
+Consider that many private schools offer:

 - Smaller class sizes